awingray/IMDB/README.md

 ## Whats up with all the folders and files?

 folder: routes -> for endpoints hence "routes"\
-folder: helpers -> anything cool functions that can be used e.g. stats calculations/visuals etc.\
+folder: helpers -> any cool functions that can be used e.g. stats calculations/visuals etc.     see utility folder of the first iteration,\
 folder: core -> anything common with the mainline that will be referenced a lot\
 folder: database -> mvc of the app\
   folder: database/config -> configs for connecting to the cloud mongo db\